Palawan scops owl

 The Palawan scops owl (Otus fuliginosus) is an owl endemic to the Philippines only being found on the island of Palawan.
 It is found on tropical moist lowland forest.
 It is threatened by habitat loss.

-Description
+Description and taxonomy

 EBird describes the bird as "A fairly small owl of lowland forest.
 Dark brown above with a white bar behind the shoulder, and paler and warmer brown below with black marks.
 Note the wide, shallow V-shape stretching from between the eyes out to the ends of the prominent ear tufts, and the dark facial shield incompletely bordered with white below.
 Eyes are deep orange.
 Similar to Mantanani Scops-Owl, which only occurs on small offshore islands off Palawan, but differs in eye color.
-Voice is a low rasping croak, “gruk grrrrrrrrr."
+Voice is a low rasping croak, 'gruk grrrrrrrrr'."

+It was once believed to be part of a species group with the Indian scops owl and the Collared scops owl but differs greatly in vocalizations.

+Ecology and behavior

+Not much is known about this owl but they are presumed to have similar habits to other closely related scops owls.
+Their diet is presumed to be insects, small mammals, reptiles, and amphibians.

+They are presumed to live alone or in monogamous pairs and nests in tree hollows.
+Birds in breeding condition with enlarged gonads collected in April.
+Type specimen was a juvenile taken in July.